Alaska Fishing Tent Camp – Sitka

 All your equipment is provided for, there is no need to bring yours along unless you have a favorite that you just can’t bare to leave at home.

-Sunday: Arrive in Juno, Alaska and overnight at a hotel of your choosing (we have a list of suggestions)
+Sunday: Arrive in Juneau, Alaska and overnight at a hotel of your choosing (we have a list of suggestions)

-Monday: Depart by float plane from Juno to the lodge dock and begin enjoying your activities!
+Monday: Depart by float plane from Juneau to the lodge dock and begin enjoying your activities!

 Tuesday, Wednesday, Thursday, Friday: Fish and enjoy the numerous activities